richardmaccaw/company-tab/README.md

 ## CompanyTab
-(in progress)

 CompanyTab makes it simple to spread information to your employees.
 It's a chrome extension and web app that shows company announcements, quick links and timezones.
 Once you've installed the chrome extension and logged in with your work gmail address, every new tab will show important company information.

+You can see a live demo [here](https://companytab.herokuapp.com/)

 #### Problem
 As companies grow in size, it becomes increasingly difficult to spread information around.
-Did all of HR know a new feature was released?
-Were the sales team aware of a new marketing product video?
-Did you just hire a lead developer?
-Information can quickly fall between the gaps in departments.
-CompanyTab takes over your employees new tab page to highlight the latest company announcements and more.
+Announcments disappear in Slack feeds or in email inboxes.
+Employees get more disconnected.
+CompanyTab is a simple tool to take over your employees new tab page and highlight the latest company announcements.

 ### Screenshots
 New tab page